MrHacker10100/Bus-Ticket-Reservation/README.md

 Invokes methods to gather user input, select destinations, generate a receipt, and display it.
 Runs a loop allowing two iterations of the ticket booking process.
 This program structure handles a basic ticket booking system for a bus station.
 Users can input their details, select a destination, choose ticket classes, and receive a receipt displaying booking information.

+🚌 Simple Bus Ticket Booking System (School Project) 🎓

+This basic bus ticket booking system was developed as a school project completed within a limited timeframe of 2 hours.
+It's a simplified program showcasing a customer entering their details, selecting a destination, and booking a ticket.
+Please note that this project was created specifically for educational purposes and may not cover all real-world functionalities.

+⚠️ Important Note: This project is designed as a demonstration and might lack extensive error handling or comprehensive features suitable for commercial use.
+It's a school project created within a constrained timeframe to showcase programming concepts.

+Thank you for understanding!